tqa24/local_ai_ocr/README_en.md

 ## Usage Guide

 1. **Launch the software:**
-   - Run the `run.bat` file to start the software (uses GPU if available).
+   - Run the `run.cmd` file to start the software (uses GPU if available).
-   - If you want to force the software to run on CPU, use `run_cpu-only.bat`.
+   - If you want to force the software to run on CPU, use `run_cpu-only.cmd`.

 2. **Using the software:**
    - **2a.
 File management:**